erxes/erxes/docs/docs/deployment/deployment/docker.md

         sudo ./setup_14.sh
 ```

-2. Before execute script the use below command to make `install.sh` file executable.
+2. Before executing the script, use the below command to make the `install.sh` file executable.

     ```
     sudo chmod +x install.sh